-The Docking Spool ®/Weld Body Combination is the principal component in this welding equipment arrangement.
+The Docking Spool[®]/Weld Body Combination is the principal component in this welding equipment arrangement.
 It accepts the utilities at the top end of the Spool and provides a means of accepting the Water-Cooled Curved Gun at the lower end.
 Several features important to a welding system are provided.
 Incorporated within the water channels of the Docking Spool are check valves which provide a means of retaining residual water in the check lines when the nozzle assembly is removed from the Docking Spool ®/Weld Body Combination.
-In addition, a Posit® Ring is provided at the upper end of the Spool which allows positive location in a Mounting Bracket to maintain dimensional stability.
+In addition, a Posit[®] Ring is provided at the upper end of the Spool which allows positive location in a Mounting Bracket to maintain dimensional stability.

-These Models NCC-N/NCC-LRN have a current capacity of 500/600 amperes in argon shielding.
+These Models NCC-LRN have a current capacity of 500/600 amperes in argon shielding.
 They accommodate slip-in current tips fastened by a collet action nut.
-The wire diameter with hard/cored wire is .030"-1/8", and with aluminum is 3/64"-3/32".
+The wire diameter with hard wire is .030"-1/8," and with aluminum is 3/64"-3/32".

-The Models HTC-N/HTC-LRN have a current capacity range of 500/600 amperes.
-The Models HTC-LRN employ threaded current tip.
-The wire diameter with hard/cored wire is .030"-1/8", and with aluminum is 3/64"-3/32".
+The Models HTC-LRN have a current capacity range of 500/600 amperes.
+They employ threaded current tips.
+The wire diameter with hard wire is .030"-1/8," and with aluminum is 3/64"-3/32".